 (Strand)om Stories: Wolverine: Enemy of the State Review

-An engaging concept makes for an exhilerating narrative, even if it is somewhat hampered by a few narrative choices
+An engaging concept makes for an exhilerating story, even if it is somewhat hampered by a few narrative choices

 —by Nathan on January 9, 2022—